chongbin007/Master_project_Chongbin/record_document/experiment/experiment_1.md

 1. Install ROS and ubuntu in Raspberry Pi 3B+
 2. Sending message and receive message between two hosts to test communication.
 3. Sending 10HZ message and test message latency.
 4. Run the code which send timestamped messages from the sender host to the echoer host.
 The sender will receive the message and then record message id into a file.
-The code is run 3 times with a range of message frequencies from 1hz to 2000Hz to obtain averaged results for each message frequency.
+The code is run 3 times with a range of message frequencies from 200hz to 2000Hz to obtain averaged results for each message frequency.
+This frequency is very same with Issac's experiment.

 ## Hardware Configuration
 2 Raspberry Pi 3B+